 - Loss of consciousness

-If you’re concerned about your or a loved one’s Adderall use, please reach out.
+Whether someone is smoking Adderall or questioning what happens if you snort Adderall, both methods bypass the medication’s intended time-release structure and can dramatically increase overdose risk.
+If you are concerned about your or a loved one’s Adderall use, please reach out to our team.
 We can provide a confidential assessment and help you find the support you need.
+You can also visit SAMHSA’s National Helpline to find resources in your area.

 Adderall addiction and dependence